 These films are very mild and short, and great for kids below five.

-Dr. Suess – How the Grinch Stole Christmas (animated version)
+Dr. Seuss – How the Grinch Stole Christmas (animated version)

 Kung Fu Panda – Holiday Special